christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 Cohen was interested in much more than AARON's final results.
-He became attuned to letting the viewer experience his creation *create,* and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen relinquished his 'home-made' hardware after large-format printers and especially digital projectors become viable for museum and gallery shows.
-His audience's reaction to watching a large projection of AARON making images as live software prompted the realization that screens could be the superior medium.
+He became attuned to letting the viewer experience his creation *create,* and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen discovered alternatives to his 'home-made' hardware when large-format printers and (most important) digital projectors became viable for museum and gallery shows.
+One time when Cohen was delivering a lecture, the audience's reaction to an auditorium-sized projection of AARON making images suggested that a live performance on screen was the superior medium.
 At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]

 ## AARON KCAT

-As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted about having Cohen's software running on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies released a version of AARON as a Windows PC program and screensaver, built using Allegro Common Lisp.[^kurzweil-history] The software was offered as shareware with a purchase price of $19.95, although it had no built-in trial period.[^kurzweil-support] This remains the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]
+As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988] Kurzweil boasted of running Cohen's software on a large screen in his office, and negotiated an exclusive license with the artist to develop a commercial product.[^kurzweil-message] In 2001, Kurzweil CyberArt Technologies released a version of AARON as a Windows PC program and screensaver, built using Allegro Common Lisp.[^kurzweil-history] The software was offered as a free shareware download to try out, while a registration key could be ordered for $19.95.[^kurzweil-support] It remains the only version of AARON ever released to the public.[^withdrawn] This software is now credited in art conservation contexts as *AARON KCAT.*[^whitney]

 TK: there is abstract art represented in KCAT